dimavrem22/Enzyme-Melting-Temperature-Prediction/README.md

 # Enzyme-Melting-Temperature-Prediction
-Using machine learning to predict the thermostability of enzymes from their amino acid sequences.
+Using machine learning to predict the thermostability (melting temperature) of enzymes from their amino acid sequences.

 ## Project Data
 All data used for the completion of this project can be found in the following Google Drive Folder: